atsushieno/aap-core/docs/HACKING.md

 gradle is used as **part of** the entire builds, for Android application samples and libraries.

-Once supplemental things are set up, Android Studio can be used for development by opening `java` directory.
+Once supplemental things are set up, Android Studio can be used for development by opening the top directory.

 ### Source tree structure